You can have a key role in bringing fresh, local produce to our community and market access to farmers and small businesses.

 Generously share their professional and personal expertise and connections for the betterment of BFM and its future;

 Offer financial leadership as donors to and solicitors for BFM.

-Board members serve for a three-year term beginning in September.
+Board members serve for a three-year term.
 After a recommended one-year break, former members may rejoin the board for additional term(s).

 Annual Time Commitment: